Rudra Avtar

-Rudra Avtar (ਰੁਦਰ ਅਵਤਾਰ, pronunciation: /pa/) is an epic poem under the title Ath Rudra Avtar Kathan(n).
+Rudra Avtar (ਰੁਦਰ ਅਵਤਾਰ, pronunciation: /pa/) is an epic poem under the title Ath Rudra Avtar Kathan(n) regarding the incarnations (avtars) of Shiva.
 It is traditionally said to have been written by Guru Gobind Singh.
 It is included in Dasam Granth, which is considered to be the second-most important scripture of the Sikhs.
 It is sometimes grouped together with the preceding Brahma Avtar composition into a combination termed as the Upāvatār (meaning "lesser avatars").

 Synopsis

 The Rudra Avtar covers the stories of two avatars, or incarnations, related to Rudra or Shiva.
 This composition covers the most important wars within Sikh philosophy, such as the fight between Bibek Buddhi and Abibek Budhi, (truth and falsity), and the fight between wisdom and ignorance.

 This composition covers the concepts of Gyaan (Knowledge) and Dhyana (Attention) and is against fake ritualism and practices.

 Incarnations of Rudra (Shiva)

 Guru Gobind Singh sanctified and narrated the life history of two souls, designating them with the title Rudra and as incarnations of Rudra: